11 Home Remedies for Cold and Flu in Babies & Kids

 - Refuses to eat or drink.

-- Has issues with breathing or is wheezing.
+- Has breathing issues or is wheezing.

 All the above symptoms are indicative of something other than the common cold and would require immediate medical attention.